strigo/wryte/README.md

 ### Wryting a simple log to the console

 By default, Wryte will output `timestamp - level - logger_name - message` (and the provided key=value pairs) to the console.
 Many CLI applications log only the message (e.g. `pip`).
-You can configure Wryte to do so by either settings the `WRYTE_SIMPLE_CONSOLE` env var or by passing the `simple` flag when instantiating the logger:
+You can configure Wryte to do so by either setting the `WRYTE_SIMPLE_CONSOLE` env var or by passing the `simple` flag when instantiating the logger:

 ```python
 wryter = Wryte(simple=True)